juanuys/juanuys.github.io/_posts/2021-08-03-week-10--more-industry-insights.md

 So, the plan for my career is to start our solo, but collaborate as much as possible, and once I gain some traction, find those individuals with whom I can tackle more longer-term projects.

 UPDATE 2021-09-08: I had a catchup with my [personal tutor](https://twitter.com/iainlobb/) today, and he said that he worked with collectives in the past: it would start out grand, with the 4 co-founders being very successful, but soon 3 of them would notice that one of them isn't pulling all their weight, so they would oust the underperforming individual.
 Then, not before long, 2 of the remaining 3 would yet again notice a lack in performance in one of the individuals, and so on, until there is only one left.
 It sounds like being on par with 3 or 4 other individuals ALL THE TIME is difficult, as people have different rhythms, different "life events", etc, so something like this is bound to happen.
-Perhaps it's best, then, to apply "worker collective" systems to short-lived projects/collaborations, then.
+Perhaps it's best, then, to apply "worker collective" systems to short-lived projects/collaborations.

 # Weekly development log